flytzen/blog/_posts/2019-08-14-ai-will-fundamentally-change-software.md

 ![Example of a travel booking site](/assets/HolidayBooking.jpg) (*I do like Crystal's site that I stole this picture from - I think it's one of the better ones out there, but it illustrates the point nicely.
 Hope they will forgive me.*)

 With a more conversational UI and Machine Learning techniques, that journey could be much more like talking to an operator.
 Understand me right, building that system is **hard**; current Artificial Intelligence is not magic and cannot "think" in any meaningful way.
 Underneath the covers, that nice conversation with the user still has to be translated into those same tick-boxes, so you can show them filtered results.
 Natural Language Processing can *help* - but you need to identify all the intents yourself.
-This is not trivial but I truly believe this is where software design for casual users is going.
+This is not trivial but I truly believe this is where software design for occasional users is going.
 I believe we may see a (temporary) upsurge in slightly more hybrid solutions where artificial intelligence techniques are used but with operators being pulled in when the AI does not know what to do.
 However, the data gathered during those interactions will feed back into the AI model and the need for operator intervention will taper off.

 Is the technology and the patterns there to build the dream travel booking site I describe here yet?
 Probably not.
 But it's coming and you should start thinking about how you can start gathering the data to train those models; what can you do today to capture information about how your users express their intent?